kmonsoor/blog.kmonsoor.com/content/articles/ha-setup-for-influxdb.md

 ### Write

-From a birds' eye view, I decided to use two instances to run parallelly, hosting InfluxDB on them independently and then send exactly same data over to them for storing.
+From a birds' eye view, I decided to use two server instances to run parallelly, hosting InfluxDB on them independently and then sending the same data over to them for storing.
 This scheme mostly looks like [RAID-1 systems](https://en.wikipedia.org/wiki/Standard_RAID_levels#RAID_1).

 ![Overall architecture](https://i.imgur.com/ZKYIyOd.png)

 That brings up a couple of challenges.

  * None of the agents I used on the sender side could multiplex output.
-Meaning, they were able to send data to a single destination, not multiple.
+That means, they were able to send data to a single destination, not multiple.
     On the Windows front, I've used `Telegraf` which is able randomly to switch between pre-listed destinations, but NOT multiple at-once.
     In the case of Linux hosts, I used `Netdata` which is excellent in its own right, but unable to send stats to multiple destinations.
   Here comes `Influx-relay`.
 It can receive time-series data-stream from hosts on a TCP or UDP port, buffer for a while, and then re-send those received and buffered data to multiple receive ends which can either be an InfluxDB instance or another listening Influx-relay instances.